Calebux/Celo-Vote-Tutorial/README.md

   }
 ```

 It is known as .Prior to the vote transaction, authenticate() and watch for the dappkitResponse to be returned.
-We then utilize contract.methods to conduct the vote transaction after retrieving the user's account.vote(selectedCandidate).send().
+We then, utilize contract.methods to conduct the vote transaction after retrieving the user's account.vote(selectedCandidate).send().
 Finally, we update the state's vote total.

 In order to retrieve the vote totals for each candidate, we also need to alter our getVoteCounts function: